gii-is-DP2/DP2-1920-GI-04/readme.md

 Details:

-* You can only remove it if one day before the booked day at the latest
+* You can only remove it if one day before the booked day at the latest.
-* You can only remove it if it's yours (of your pet)
+* You can only remove it if it's yours (of your pet).
-* If it's removed and a voucher was used, the voucher remains redeemed and unable to be used again
+* If it's removed and a voucher was used, the voucher remains redeemed and unable to be used again.

 Use Cases:

 * Book a beauty service visit for a free timeslot for tomorrow, for a pet you own, for a service of that PetType.
 It's successful.
 Remove it inmediately after.
-It's successful. (:heavy_check_mark:)
+It's successful. - :heavy_check_mark:
 * Book a beauty service visit for a free timeslot of today, for a pet you own, for a service of that PetType.
 It's successful.
 Remove it inmediately after.
-It's not successful. (:x:)
+It's not successful. - :x:
 * Book a beauty service visit for a free timeslot for tomorrow, for a pet you own, for a service of that PetType.
 It's successful.
 Remove it inmediately after logged as another user.
-It's not successful. (:x:)
+It's not successful. - :x:

 ### US07 - Creating Discount Vouchers
 As an administrator